Menu

 The first books brought home by the children will not have any text at all.
 This encourages children to "tell their own story", a vital step in the development of their oral skills.
 Children can sequence events, use traditional story language and describe characters in their own words, becoming articulate and confident in expressing their thoughts and feelings.

 When children start to read, they learn to identify the sounds they have been taught in phonics lessons and blend these together to sound out words.
-To support this very early reading, children take home Pocket Rocket booklets which are carefully designed to practice the sounds they have been learning that day.
-These support our teaching throughout Phase 2 and Phase 3 of the phonics programme.
-In addition, children will take home phonetically decodable reading books from the Songbirds and Big Cat ranges to extend their practice and will continue to do so as they are working through Phase 4.
+To support this very early reading, children initially take home Pocket Rocket booklets from our chosen 'government approved' phonics programme, Smart Kids - The Code.
+These are carefully designed to practice the sounds they have been learning that day and children are able to keep these mini books, building up a mini-library of their own at home.
+Pocket rockets support our teaching throughout Phonics Phases 2-4.
+In addition, as soon as they have acquired knowledge of a sufficient range of different sounds, children will begin take home phonetically decodable reading books from the Smart Kids Scheme.
+This extends their practice and enables them to reinforce their newly acquired knowledge of the sounds they have learnt in school, right through until the end of Phase 5.

 Developing as a Reader